tyrasamenius/fluxonium_readout/README.md

 # fluxonium_readout
-Simulations of standard fluxonium qubits and two-mode fluxonium qubits in the context of readout.
+Readout of standard fluxoniums and two-mode fluxoniums.